Option to Purchase Business Agreement

 The key provision of this type of option is the opportunity to purchase one hundred shares of a security by a preset date at a given price.
 A premium, or a market-based fee, is charged by the options contract.
 A strike price is the stock price that is named in the contract.

 A put options contract allows the buyer the option to sell the shares at the preset price by an agreed-upon date.
-The option expires if the purchases does not move to buy or sell by the set date.
+The option expires if the purchases do not move to buy or sell by the set date.

 An options contract allows traders the opportunity to hedge their stock positions.
 Simply put, options contracts allow a trader to take a leveraged position on a stock, while at the same time mitigating the risk that the full purchase would entail.